Ganesamanian/Imbalanced-Class-Classification/README.md

 - **Modeling:**
   - Implemented Random Forest Classifier with SMOTE to address label imbalance.
-  - Evaluated model performance using 5-fold cross-validation for accuracy and F1-score.
+  - Evaluated model performance using 5-fold cross-validation for F1-score.

 ---